Screen time. Extended family. Date nights. Once couples established rules to address these issues and more, their relationships seriously improved.

 Marriage, it has been said, is one long conversation.
-Of the many sentences spouses speak to one another over the course of their time together, the most important are those that offer compromise or an agreement that helps them get through — or on the same page about — an issue.
-It could be as simple as agreeing to a rule about budgeting to avoid financial disagreements, or creating a rule about what harsh punishments look like in your household so that you’re not second guessing one another in front of the kids.
-No couple agrees on everything; but coming together to finally say, “okay, here’s what we can do” and then hashing it out from there is a crucial tactic to overall happiness.
+Of the many sentences spouses speak to one another over the course of their time together, the most important are those that offer compromise or an agreement that helps them get through — or on the same page about — a nagging issue.
+It could be as simple as agreeing to a rule about budgeting to avoid financial disagreements or creating a rule about what harsh punishments look like in your household so that you’re not second-guessing one another in front of the kids.
+No couple agrees on everything; but coming together to finally say, “Okay, here’s what we can do” and then hashing it out from there is a crucial tactic to overall happiness.

 So, we wondered: What are some rules a couple agreed upon that, ultimately, made their marriage a lot better?
 That is, what compromise or understanding or shared sentiment made clear had a positive impact down the road?
-To find out, we spoke to nearly a dozen moms and dads all of whom identified times during their marriages when tensions were high and then came to an agreement that fixed things for the better.
+To find out, we spoke to a variety of moms and dads all of whom identified times when tensions were high in their marriages and came to an agreement that fixed things for the better.
 Here’s what they did, how they did it, and why it vastly improved their relationships.

 1. We Agreed to Enforce Consistent Consequences

 “Our kids are four and six, and my wife and I have never really been on the same page about discipline.
 I think we were both just so exhausted having one baby right after raising another that we neglected to have the ‘what happens when they’re at the age when they’ll make bad choices?’ conversation.